 How often should I brush my teeth?

 According to Drs.
-Collins, Collins, Halgren, and Woodward, and the American Dental Association, you should brush your teeth at least two times a day.
+Collins, Collins, and Yusoff, and the American Dental Association, you should brush your teeth at least two times a day.
 Brushing keeps your teeth, gums, and mouth clean and healthy by removing bacteria-causing plaque.

 It is also recommended that you use a soft-bristled toothbrush and toothpaste that contains fluoride when you brush your teeth.
 You should spend at least a minute on the top teeth and a minute on the bottom, and remember to brush your tongue; it will help keep your breath smelling fresh!

 Your toothbrush will eventually wear out, especially if you are brushing your teeth twice a day for two to three minutes each time.
 We recommend that adults and children change their toothbrush every three months.
 If you are using an electric toothbrush, be sure to read the directions because you may not need to change toothbrush heads as frequently.